Everything You Need to Know About Red Diesel

-To receive a repayment or apply for a tax rebate for your fuel, HMRC must first approve it.
-To apply for approval, fill in form HO27 and return it to them.
-Read further and understand more about it here.
+To request a repayment or apply for a tax rebate for your fuel, HMRC must first approve it.
+To apply for approval, fill in form HO27, available from the Gov.uk website and return it to them.
+Read further and understand more about it on the Gov.uk website.

-A: The price of red diesel in the first quarter of 2018 is much lower than it was in 2018.
+A: The price of red diesel changes every day, so it’s best to phone and ask for today’s price.
+However, in the first quarter of 2019, the price of red diesel was much lower than it was in 2018.
 With recent stocks of oil increasing, the prices for gas oil have decreased.
 The next quarter will possibly remain the same based on last year’s figures.
 However, with the recent drop in price, it may see a sharp rise back to normal or continue to fall further.

 Q: What are the laws, regulations and rules regarding the storage of red diesel on a farm?

 A: When it comes to storing oil safely and effectively, every situation is different.
 For this reason, the following recommendations should only be understood as a general guideline, as a proper site survey should be conducted to determine your specific needs.

 General oil storage requirements – This includes having a structurally sound storage tank.
 Other items required for this particular storage include drip trays, pumps, and ancillary equipment.
 The integrity of both tanks and ancillary must be of a standard which will be unlikely to leak or burst.

 Structural integrity and maintenance of primary storage – A storage tank for red diesel should last around 20 years.
 However, the storage tank should also be maintained throughout the years to prevent unwanted leaks and pollution.
 The tank must have an impermeable bund base and walls.
 Regular maintenance by a professional inspector will reduce the chances of small issues developing into significant problems and helps avoid costly problems for you and the environment.